claykar/unsupervised_classification/README.md

 ### Analysis

 Multiple clustering analyses were performed.
 For the K-means, the `k_means()` method part of `library(terra)` was used.
 For the number of clusters I ran the analysis with 14, 16, 18, and 20 clusters.
-I chose these cluster numbers because based on the land cover data, there were 16 land cover types present in Monongalia county.
+I chose these cluster numbers because based on the land cover data, there were 16 land cover types present in Monongalia County.
 Since I wanted to try to find new patterns and features, I decided to analyze cluster counts around or above the number of pre-existing land cover types.
 After running the clustering to analyze the output I changed the symbology/colors of the output and cross analyzed it with a map of the NLCD land cover data and the original imagery.

 ## Results